-TAMOF patients receiving PEx had significantly higher PELOD scores at study entry than patients receiving standard therapy alone (22.5, 95% CI: 19.5, 25.5 vs. 17.7, 13.7, 21.6; p = 0.05) (Figure 3),.
-ADAMTS-13 levels were decreased below baseline in both groups but were were not significantly lower in PEx patients. vWf antigen levels were significantly higher than normal in both groups.
-However, they were higher in standard therapy patients (Table xx).
-(Figure 4).
-Patients the patients with ADAMTS13 deficiency were more likely to receive PLEX than those without ADAMTS 13 deficiency (Table 4).

-Median use of PEx was 5 days (range ).
-In patients receiving PEx for > 3 days ,mortality was xx, delta PELOD was xx.
+Median use of PEx was 5 days (range 1-14 ).
+In patients receiving PEx for > 3 days ,mortality was xx, delta PELOD was xx (did not get to this).

-Absolute PELOD scores improved similarly in patients with and without PEx (p = ).
-However, change in PELOD score from study entry was significantly greater for patients receiving PEx compared to standard therapy by day 3 (-8.0 vs. -1.6; p < 0.01), and persisted through day 7 (-9.7 vs. -4.0, p = 0.03).
-ADAMTS-13 levels were , and rose more consistently through study course with PEx.
-Survival at 28 days was not significantly different in TAMOF patients overall receiving PEx (67.8%) compared to non-PEx patients (63.6%; p = 0.79).
+Jim – I stopped here – will review logistic regression next week

 Logistic regression analysis was performed for probability of death.
 Unviariable analysis identified baseline PELOD score, ECMO, CRRT, MRSA infection, and PEx use as predictors of death or 28 day survival.
 By multivariable analysis, baseline PELOD score and PEx remained as predictors.
 Baseline PELOD was associated with 1.734 times increased risk of death for each 5 point increase (p = 0.006).
 PEx was associated with a reduction in risk of death by 66.8%; the odds of 28 day survival were 3 times higher with PEx (p =0.09).
 When MRSA infection was included in the modeling, PEx was associated with a reduction of death by 70.6%; the odds of survival were 3.4 times higher with PEx (p = 0.05).

 TAMOF survivors had lower baseline PELOD scores and higher ADAMTS-13 levels at baseline.

+The following table lists the primary admitting diagnoses for the 12/81 (14.8%) of patients who had a non-sepsis related admitting diagnosis and shows the 2 PeX patients who had TAMOF without sepsis as an indication for PeX.
+Jim- please summarize for the results section as you see fit.